MIT-SPARK/Kimera-Distributed/README.md

 # Kimera-Distributed

 ## Introduction
-**Kimera-Distributed** is a currently private repository of [Kimera-Multi](https://arxiv.org/abs/2106.14386) that implements the following two modules:
+**Kimera-Distributed** is a currently private repository of [Kimera-Multi](https://arxiv.org/abs/2106.14386) that contains the following modules:
 1. Distributed loop closure detection
 2. Pairwise consistency maximization (PCM)
+3. Config and launch files to launch the entire Kimera-Multi stack

 Refer to the following publications for more information: